 New York Times edits Biden sexual assault coverage, deletes references to past inappropriate 'hugs, kisses and touching'

-The New York Times stealth-edited its article on the sexual-assault allegation against Joe Biden by his former Senate staffer Tara Reade just minutes after it was published on Sunday morning, removing all references in a key paragraph to the multiple past accusations by several women that the former vice president had touched them inappropriately.
+The New York Times stealth-edited its article on the sexual-assault allegation against Joe Biden by his former Senate staffer Tara Reade just minutes after it was published on Sunday morning, removing all references in a key paragraph to the multiple past accusations by seven women that the former vice president had touched them inappropriately.

-The Times piece also focuses on sexual misconduct accusations against President Trump, and largely dismisses Reade's allegations as uncorroborated by her co-workers -- in stark contrast, conservative commentators said, to how Democrats and the media handled accusations about Associate Justice Brett Kavanaugh and Republican politician Herman Cain.
-Reade filed a report with Washington, D.C., police on Thursday concerning her allegation that Biden penetrated her without consent in 1993, which the Times acknowledged was contemporaneously corroborated by two of Reade's friends.
+The Times piece also focuses on unrelated sexual misconduct accusations against President Trump, and largely dismisses Reade's allegations as uncorroborated by her co-workers -- even though the Times notes later in its piece that Reade's claim was contemporaneously corroborated by two of Reade's friends.

+The Times' handling of Reade's accusations, conservative commentators and some Democrats said, stood in stark contrast to how the media and several senators handled accusations about Associate Justice Brett Kavanaugh.
+Reade filed a report with Washington, D.C., police on Thursday concerning her allegation that Biden penetrated her without consent in 1993; the Biden campaign has strongly denied the claim, although the former vice president has acknowledged that he should change his behavior around women.

 According to a copy of the Times' article saved by the Internet archive Wayback Machine, the Times originally reported: "No other allegation about sexual assault surfaced in the course of reporting, nor did any former Biden staff members corroborate any details of Ms. Reade’s allegation.
 The Times found no pattern of sexual misconduct by Mr. Biden, beyond the hugs, kisses and touching that women previously said made them uncomfortable."

 That paragraph now reads: "No other allegation about sexual assault surfaced in the course of reporting, nor did any former Biden staff members corroborate any details of Ms. Reade’s allegation.
 The Times found no pattern of sexual misconduct by Mr. Biden."

 The Times' piece contained other references to the several other women who have said Biden touched them in inappropriate ways, but deleted any mention of them in this section of the article.

 The Times offered no explanation for the change on its website, nor did it respond to Fox News' request for comment.
 The paper made a similar late edit last September, when it updated a story about a newly resurfaced accusation of Kavanuagh to note that the accuser didn't remember the alleged assault.
 The update came after virtually all 2020 Democratic presidential candidates cited the story to call for impeaching Kavanaugh.